wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.9.1 =
+* [New] Quickly delete single pageviews in the Real-Time Log screen
+* [New] Option to fix an issue occurring when the DB server and the website are in different timezones.
+Please disable this option if your charts seem to be off.
+* [New] Using the new [WP Proxy CDN feature](https://github.com/jsdelivr/jsdelivr/issues/2632).
+Please contact us if you notice any problems with this new option, as this feature is still being tested.
+* [Update] Reintroduced the NO PANIC button under Settings > Maintenance > Miscellaneous
+* [Fix] Conflict with WP-Jalali, which forces date_i18n to return not western numerals but their Farsi representation

 = 3.9 =
 * [Note] Announcing our latest add-on: heatmaps!
 Get your free copy of our beta: contact our support team today.